 - You have demonstrated remorse for your crime

-Is it Possible to Negotiate a Probationary Sentence with the District Attorney?
+Is it Possible to Negotiate a Probation Sentence with the District Attorney?

 Yes.
 In many cases, I can negotiate a favorable probationary sentence in cases that would ordinarily result in a jail sentence.
 A prosecutor may agree to a recommend a probationary for many different reasons.
 Some of those reasons may include:

 - Weak prosecution evidence